php-ru/symfony-docs-ru/components/cache/adapters/pdo_doctrine_dbal_adapter.rst

         $options = array()
     );

-.. versionadded:: 4.2
-    Automatic table creation was introduced in Symfony 4.2.

 The table where values are stored is created automatically on the first call to the :method:`Symfony\\Component\\Cache\\Adapter\\PdoAdapter::save` method.
 You can also create this table explicitly by calling the